 The Special Collections Reading Room is situated on level 2 of the John Paul II Library.
-Special Collections are held in three locations in the library – the reading room, mobile shelving (level 1) and a large format closed access area (level 1).

 The collection contains limited and illustrated editions, autographed copies, printed after 1851.
 The collection also includes Archival Sources, College Collection, Manuscripts and Archival collections on microfilm and maps, pamphlets and the St. Canice’s collection.
 Large format volumes are held in closed access on level 1.